UnorthodoxThing/frontend-cool-features/dropdowns/README.md

 There are various types of dropdowns.
 They may different with different display size.
 It would be more optimal for desktop view to have `hover` effect, and mobile viewers to have `onclick` (and also be associated with html `<button
 >` tag)

+WARNING: If anything changes from order, rename and reorder from repo and in this README file.

+1. Dropdown menu ONE level

+...

-1. Dropdown menu TWO levels
+2. Dropdown menu TWO levels

 (1) dropdown-01